 After all images and laser scanning data have been loaded to the project, we have used classical workflow to build the model.
-Align Photos stage allows to find the corresponding points between images and laser scans.
+Align Photos (Workflow > Align photos) stage allows to find the corresponding points between images and laser scans.
 Tie points are used to triangulate all the poses of all cameras and laser scans in the same space during the bungle adjustment operation, which will adjust all the poses using all available information like measurements, camera centers, and ground control points or scale bars, etc.

 After the alignment is finished it is possible to run the dense cloud or depth maps based mesh generation operations, which would properly utilize the laser scanning depth data and will include this information to the process of the digital images depth maps reconstruction.

 If the laser scans are georeferenced, but photos don't have camera coordinates information, we can offer the following workflow: